Check your eligibility to train to teach in England

 If you do not have a bachelor’s degree

-If you do not have a degree, you can apply to study a 3 to 4 year undergraduate course in England(opens in new window) which combines a teaching degree with qualified teacher status (QTS)(opens in new window).
+If you do not have a degree, you can apply for an undergraduate course in England on the UCAS website.
+These undergraduate courses are 3 to 4 years and combine a teaching degree with qualified teacher status (QTS).
 When you complete your studies, you’ll be able to apply for jobs as a teacher in England.

 How to apply